Reaction-transport coupling drives spatiotemporal organization in fuel-driven supramolecular polymerization: Results and Discussion

-We first examine how the rate constants \(k_{a}^\prime\) (monomer activation), \(k_{d2}^\prime\) (polymer-end deactivation), and \(k_{d3}^\prime\) (polymer chain-deactivation) influence the average polymer length at steady state {in the oscillatory region of the parameter space}, defined as \(L_{ss} = m_{1}^*/m_{0}^*\) (Fig.~\ref{fig3}a).
-To enable direct comparison, each rate constant is varied independently while the others are fixed, and all are rescaled by their respective reference values.
+We next examine how the key kinetic parameters - monomer activation ($k_{a}^\prime$), polymer-end deactivation ($k_{d2}^\prime$), and chain deactivation ($k_{d3}^\prime$) - control the steady-state polymer length and system dynamics.
+The average polymer length in the oscillatory regime is defined as $L_{ss} = m_{1}^*/m_{0}^*$ (Fig.~\ref{fig3}a).

-An increase in the activation rate constant \(k_{a}^\prime\) leads to longer supramolecular polymers, as activated monomers are rapidly incorporated into growing chains, increasing both polymer number and mass without significantly altering the total activated monomer concentration.
-In contrast, higher polymer-end deactivation rates (\(k_{d2}^\prime\)) decrease both polymer number and mass but reduce the polymer number more strongly, resulting in a net increase in the average polymer length.
-Increasing the chain-deactivation rate (\(k_{d3}^\prime\)) fragments long chains into shorter ones, thereby increasing polymer number while decreasing overall polymer mass, leading to shorter average lengths.
+Increasing the activation rate $k_{a}^\prime$ promotes the formation of longer polymers by enhancing the supply of activated monomers for growth.
+In contrast, polymer-end deactivation ($k_{d2}^\prime$) reduces both polymer number and mass, but more strongly suppresses the number of chains, leading to an increase in the average polymer length.
+Chain deactivation ($k_{d3}^\prime$), on the other hand, fragments longer polymers into shorter ones, increasing polymer number while reducing overall mass, and thus decreases the average length.

-To probe the system's dynamic behavior, we numerically integrate the reduced kinetic equations (see Methods section and SI, Section-2).
-For parameters within both the stable and unstable regions of the phase diagram, the temporal evolution of \(d(t)\), \(a_{1}(t)\), \(m_{1}^\prime(t)\), and \(m_{0}^\prime(t)\) displays oscillatory behavior.
-In the stable regime, these oscillations are damped and relax to steady-state values (Fig.~\ref{fig3}b), while in the unstable regime, they evolve into a sustained limit cycle (Fig.~\ref{fig3}c).
-The transition between these regimes occurs via a Hopf bifurcation, marking the onset of autonomous temporal oscillations.
-This kinetic instability motivates further exploration of how diffusive coupling alters the spatiotemporal dynamics of the system.
+To characterize the dynamical response, we numerically integrate the reduced kinetic equations (see SI).
+In the stable regime, the system exhibits damped oscillations that relax to a steady state (Fig.~\ref{fig3}b), whereas in the oscillatory regime, the dynamics evolve into sustained limit cycles (Fig.~\ref{fig3}c).
+These results are consistent with the Hopf bifurcation identified above and confirm that the balance between growth and deactivation processes governs the emergence of temporal oscillations.
+The evolution of the mean polymer length $L = m_{1}^\prime/m_{0}^\prime$ (Fig.~\ref{fig3}d,e ) shows that $L$ remains well above the nucleus size throughout the dynamics, confirming the validity of the reduced moment-based description (detail in SI).

+The oscillatory dynamics are robust over a range of parameter values of $C$ (see Figure~S1, in SI), indicating that the underlying feedback mechanisms provide a stable basis for nonequilibrium behavior.
+This kinetic instability provides the basis for the emergence of spatiotemporal structures upon inclusion of diffusion.